 I did pump for about a month after I went back to work.
 My job provided me with a mother’s room, which included a comfortable chair and a small refrigerator to store the milk.
 I’ve heard about quite a range of places that mothers have had to pump in – either at work or when they are out.
 Depending on your state the employer requirements for providing a room to pump in may vary.
 Also, some jobs have a little more flexibility for making a schedule that fits your baby’s needs.
 It may be a little more difficult with a job such as nursing or teaching.
 Another option is to supplement with formula when you’re away from the baby.

-Here are my top tips for going back to work while breastfeeding/pumping:
+Here are my top tips for pumping breast milk at work:

 - Grab an ice pack in the morning to put in your bag – especially if you don’t have a refrigerator available to you at your office.
 This will keep the milk cold during the day until you can get back home to use or properly store the milk.